 The most absurd case was the man who urinated in public.
 A child had seen him and her mother called in the police.

 How does he process that?

 There were a few cases like that that didn't make any sense.
 The story of the only woman there, Rose, really affected me.
 She came from an abusive background and was very poor.
 She lived in trailers and worked at Taco Bell.
-Her husband used to beat and rape her, and it's something she can barely talk about, even with me.
-She was trying to leave, and he told her she was never gonna take the kids.
-He made accusations and, in these circumstances, there is no proof required.
+Her husband used to beat and rape her and it's something she can barely talk about, even with me.
+She was trying to leave and he told her she was never gonna take the kids.
+He made accusations and, in these circumstance, there is no proof required.

 She hasn't seen her children since that time.
-She can barely write and simply wasn't able to defend herself.
-This made me really sad, and I think about it a lot.
+She can barely write and had to ask one other trusted women in the village to write the letter for her, pleading her case.
+She simply wasn't able to defend herself.
+This made me really sad and I think about it a lot.
 It's the worst thing that could happen to a woman, to take away her children.

 That's a tragic story.

 Here's a diary entry I wrote about Rose when I was in the village:

 Then I went and saw Rose...to ask her to write something.
 She always avoids me, hates that I take pictures of her.
 But I wanted her to write it from her own words what happened.
 I want to defend her, I believe in her.

 She was putting me off...and I lost it.
 I told her, "I'm so tired of this.
 I'm not like everyone else that has come here, there's things I've got to say.
 I would never hurt you."

 She said, "Honey...
 It's not about you.
 I just can't talk about this stuff...
 I just block it out because I just can't... my uncle, my brother, my husband they all raped me and I hate talking about it and I won't.
 I love you, though."